dentolos19/it-app-proj/README.md

 Choose one company or industry that your team would like to propose a software solution to enhance their business as part of their innovation drive.

-Each team is required to create aGitHub repository to manage the group’s project.
+Each team is required to create a GitHub repository to manage the group’s project.
 Your GitHub repository should at least include the following (but not limiting):

 - Task allocation
 - Schedule